Conscription in Germany

 Between 1956 and 2011, Germany conscripted men subject to mandatory military service (Wehrpflicht, /de/).
 After a proposal on 22 November 2010 by Karl-Theodor zu Guttenberg, the German Minister of Defence at the time, Germany put conscription into abeyance on 1 July 2011.
 While the German constitution retains the legal instruments for reintroducing conscription in Germany, currently only men over 18 years of age can be conscripted whilst women cannot under any circumstance (auf keinen Fall) be required to "serve with a weapon" (Dienst mit der Waffe).
 (Note: Women and LGBTQ+ people, just like men, are able to serve in the military, but unlike men during the constitutional states of tension and defence, only on a voluntary basis.
 To achieve proper and complete equality with men by being just as required to protect and defend the country as men are, a change to the constitution is necessary.)

 The constitution (called Basic Law for the Federal Republic of Germany) and several special laws (e.g., Wehrpflichtgesetz) regulate these duties and exceptions.
-In the last year of active conscription, men were obliged to either (1) serve six months in the military, which they could refuse, or alternatively (2) complete a civilian or honorary service of at least six months in a civil defence organisation.
+In the last year of active conscription, men were obliged to either (1) serve six months in the military, which they could refuse, or alternatively (2) complete an alternative civilian service of at least six months in hospitals, youth organisations, nursing homes, rescue services, emergency medical services, care of disabled people or a civil defence organisation.
 Families of those who were victims of or oppressed by the Nazi regime (predominantly Jews) were exempted from conscription, although some volunteered to serve.

-While military service itself will continue to be on a voluntary basis, the government hopes to recruit at least 5,000 additional German citizens of all genders for military service each year in this manner.
-The participation of women and other genders in equality to men, as regulated by the Self-Determination Act from 1 November 2024, remains a subject of discussion as of April 2025 but requires a change to the constitution.